 Just as a golfer must learn to “drive” and “put” before they ever step onto a 18 hole golf course, the PMP applicant must also learn the mechanics of taking the exam and what to expect when they arrive on game day.
 Employing multiple study methods may give you a triangulated understanding of the material as well as illuminating what you do know and what you don’t know.

 Being able to answer sample test questions is crucial to your exam success.
 Simple?
-In concept; yes.
-After all, the PMP exam has only multiple choice questions.
-However, there are a number of question styles; each has their purpose and caveats, which makes knowing how to get the most of each question exponentially crucial.
+In theory, yes.
+After all, the PMP exam only has multiple choice questions.
+However, there are a number of question styles; each has their purpose and caveats, which makes it crucial to know how to answer each type of question.

 You need to answer dozens of samples from each question type before you will feel ready to tackle the exam.
 But how and where do you find good PMP mock exams?

 There are many free PMP sample questions available just one short Google search away.
 However, you want to be very careful, because with free mock questions more times than not, the old adage “You get what you pay for” applies.